Eshuwu/selenium-automated-facebook-scraper/README.md

 What it does?

-Well recently I saw many people in sales/data analysis,that they have to manually look for information to be analysed
+Well recently I saw many people in sales/data analysis, they have to manually look for information to be analysed

 The script solves this issue by providing an architecture,an automated scraping that would specifically work for the website you want to work with , with the help of Selenium.